Stanley Ntagali: Views

 Ntagali supports the ordination of women as priests and bishops.
-He was a strong supporter of the later-struck-down Anti-Homosexuality Act, 2014.
+He was a strong supporter of the abandoned Anti-Homosexuality Act, 2014, and has since supported the introduction of the Ugandan Anti-Homosexuality Act, which introduces the death penalty for certain cases.

 Personal life

 In 1978, Ntagali married Beatrice.
 Together, they have four sons and one daughter.

+In January 2021, Ntagali's successor as primate, Stephen Kaziimba, suspended Ntagali from ordained ministry for being "involved in an extra-marital affair with a married woman, which he has acknowledged."
+Ntagali confessed and publicly asked for forgiveness at an April 2021 event celebrating the 60th anniversary of Church of Uganda independence.